ehsan11100/AdGuard/Configuration.md

     - `cache_time` — Safe Browsing, Safe Search, Parental Control cache TTL
     - `max_goroutines` — Max. number of parallel goroutines for processing incoming requests
     - `ipset` — List of domain-ipset_name associations for adding IP addresses of the specified domain names to an ipset list.
 Syntax: `DOMAIN[,DOMAIN].../IPSET_NAME[,IPSET_NAME]...`.
 IPv4 addresses are added to an ipset list with `ipv4` family, IPv6 addresses - to `ipv6` ipset list. ipset list must exist.
 This setting is supported on Linux only.
 This feature is similar to `--ipset` in dnsmasq.
+    - `autohost_tld` (**since v0.106.0**) — The top-level domain that AdGuard
+      Home uses for known internal hosts.
+The default value, which is also set when this value is empty, is `lan`.
+So, if you have a machine called `myhost` in your network, its automatic hostname will be `myhost.lan`.
 - `filters` — List of filters, each filter has the following values:
   - `enabled` — Current filter's status (enabled/disabled).
   - `url` — URL pointing to the filter contents (filtering rules).